Psychological wellbeing practitioner

 Psychological wellbeing practitioners assess and support adults who are experiencing common mental health difficulties such as mild to moderate symptoms of depression, anxiety and low mood

-As a psychological wellbeing practitioner (PWP), you'll offer a range of low-intensity, cognitive behavioural therapy (CBT)-based interventions that will help your patients to manage their own recovery.
+As a psychological wellbeing practitioner (PWP), you'll work within NHS Talking Therapies for Anxiety and Depression (formerly IAPT).
+You’ll provide a range of low-intensity, cognitive behavioural therapy (CBT)-based interventions that will help your patients manage their own recovery.

-You'll work with a large number of people in a practical way, with each client session lasting 20 to 30 minutes on average.
-A fully-qualified PWP can expect to help more than 250 patients every year.
+Sessions with clients will last 20 to 30 minutes on average and as a fully-qualified PWP you can expect to help more than 250 patients every year.

 Managing referrals and signposting to other agencies are common parts of the role and you'll need to work closely with other healthcare professionals, such as high-intensity therapists, employment advisers, other therapists and support staff.